Jacksuda/CTFlabs_Writeups/Writeups/HTB Labs/[Starting Point] Appointment/README.md

 <img src="Nmap_2.png">

 From version scan we gather that it is Apache server version 2.4.38.
-With version specified we can use this information to search for vulnerability (for example: using searchsploit)
+With version specified, we can use this information to search for vulnerability (for example: using searchsploit)

 <img src="Searchsploit.png">